- The US Dollar has eroded the bottom of the weekly range, despite sticky PCE inflation and lower claims.

 - The Bank of Japan (BoJ) kept interest rates unchanged on Thursday but Governor Kazuo Ueda signaled further monetary normalization if conditions are met.
 This has given some oxygen to a battered Japanese Yen (JPY), adding pressure to the USD.

-- The main attraction will be Friday’s Nonfarm Payrolls (NFP) report, which is expected to show a significant decline in new payrolls.
-If these figures are confirmed, the US Dollar could correct further.
+- Investors' focus now is on Friday’s Nonfarm Payrolls (NFP) report, which is expected to show a significant decline in new payrolls.
+If these figures are confirmed, the US Dollar could extend its correction.

-DXY technical outlook: Approaching support area at 103.90
+DXY technical outlook: Support at 103.90 is under pressure

-The 4-hour Relative Strength Index (RSI) shows a bearish divergence, and price action has crossed below the 50-period Simple Moving Average (SMA).
-These are negative signs.
+The 4-hour Relative Strength Index (RSI) indicator has crossed below its midline but turned higher, limiting the bearish potential of the index.
+At the same time, it bounced from around a 100-period Simple Moving Average (SMA) but holds below a bearish 20 SMA.
 Further depreciation below 103.90 would confirm a deeper correction and bring 103.40 into focus.
 Resistances remain at at the 104.55-104.75 area and 105.20.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.